Christopher Richardson

 - Heather Leviston, Classic Melbourne

-Sydney-based Christopher Richardson studied piano at the Tasmanian Conservatorium of Music, before graduating with a Bachelor of Music majoring in Classical Vocal Performance.
-He received ‘The Frances MacEachron Award for Outstanding Vocal Achievement’ at The Oratorio Society of New York’s Solo Competition at Carnegie Hall.
+Christopher studied piano at the Tasmanian Conservatorium of Music before completing a Bachelor of Music in Classical Vocal Performance.
+He received the Frances MacEachron Award for Outstanding Vocal Achievement at the Oratorio Society of New York’s Solo Competition at Carnegie Hall.
+He appears on the Decca recording Real and Right and True, featuring songs by Calvin Bowman.

 Representation: Worldwide